 Cannabidiol (CBD) is another prevalent cannabinoid found in the cannabis plant.
 The significant difference between CBD and THC comes down to the psychoactive effect.

 Both compounds work by communicating with receptors.
 However, unlike THC, CBD does not bind to the CB receptors making CBD non-psychoactive.
 Since CBD does not bind directly to ECS receptors, it does not stimulate them as THC does to create the well-known “high” feeling.
 By influencing your ECS receptors indirectly, CBD restores homeostasis (or balance) in the body without psychoactive effect.
 What makes CBD special is that it has the ability to interact with several receptors in the brain.
-For example, CBD also communicates with serotonin receptors, particularly the 5-HT1A receptor, which is believed to help with anxiety.
+For example, CBD also communicates with serotonin receptors, particularly the 5-HT1A receptor, which may explain why it can help with temporary stress.

 The Entourage Effect